 Products with higher profit margins are definitely the ones that have a higher demand; not necessarily expensive though, e.g. Sleepwear, Cellphone Accessories, etc.

-- To figure out what product can assist you with better profit margin, you simply need to analyze the previous year’s sales report.
+- To figure out what product can assist you with a better profit margin, you simply need to analyze the previous year’s sales report.
 Also, a demand forecasting report can be generated for future sales.

 - With demand, competition also widens up.
 Your chosen product should have a narrow margin of competitors, which will enable a larger number of people to prefer you as a seller.